dhis2-metadata/AH_EBS/docs/ah_ebs-design.md

 #### Sample and test details

 This section collects information on the test and date of sampling and result.
 This can be reported by the lab itself, or by a surveillance officer or other responsible person at national level.
-Data elements of type ‘date’ are available to capture the **‘Sampling date’** and **‘Result date’** (when lab results were made available) which will allow further time-based analyses such as time between the reporting of an event and the availability of a lab result.
+Data elements of type ‘date’ are available to capture the *Sampling date* and *Result date* (when lab results were made available) which will allow further time-based analyses such as time between the reporting of an event and the availability of a lab result.

 ![Sample and test details](resources/0X_AH_sample_test.png)